alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-8-ruling-on-trimming-eyebrows.md

 locale: en
 lang: en
 note: true
-excerpt: "It is not permissible for women to remove anything from eyebrows whether by trimming, cutting, or shaving."
+summary: "It is not permissible for women to remove anything from eyebrows whether by trimming, cutting, or shaving."
 muftis:
   chairman:
     - name: Shaykh Ibn baz